This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A breast exam means your healthcare provider feels your breasts for lumps or other problems.
-The provider will use his or her hands to examine your breasts in a circular pattern.
-This exam may be done every 1 to 3 years until you are 40.
-Then it may be done every year until you are 75.
+The provider will move his or her hands around your breasts in a circular pattern.

 - A breast self-exam means you feel your breasts regularly for lumps or other changes.
 Your healthcare provider can give you more information on how to do a breast self-exam.
 You will need to do it when you are lying down and when you are standing up.
 A breast self-exam is not a replacement for an exam by your healthcare provider or a mammogram.
 You may not be able to feel small lumps.

 How to know if you are a good candidate for breast cancer screening:

 Screening may be helpful for you if any of the following is true:

 - You are 40 to 75 years of age.
 The guidelines for when to start having mammograms, and how often to have them, varies.
 Experts usually recommend mammograms every 1 to 2 years starting at 45 or 50 years.
 You may need a mammogram at 40 years or younger if you have an increased risk for breast cancer.
 Talk to your healthcare provider about when you should start having mammograms and how often to have them.